cschenxiang/DRSformer/README.md

 ## Training
 1. Please download the corresponding training datasets and put them in the folder `Datasets/train`.
 Download the testing datasets and put them in the folder `Datasets/test`.
+2. Note that we do not use MEFC for training Rain200L and SPA-Data, because their rain streaks are less complex and easier to learn.
+Please modify the file `DRSformer_arch.py`.
-2. Follow the instructions below to begin training our model.
+3. Follow the instructions below to begin training our model.
 ```
 cd DRSformer
 bash train.sh